lgbouma/lgbouma.com/content/_index.md

 fellow at the Observatories in Pasadena.

 My main research topic is planets that orbit other stars — exoplanets.
-Exoplanet science is in a golden age of discovery, fueled by ever-more sensitive telescopes and ever-more clever data processing techniques.
+Exoplanet science is in a golden age of discovery, fueled by increasingly sensitive telescopes and cutting-edge data processing techniques.

 I am especially interested in exoplanet origins and the star-planet connection.
 What processes produced the exoplanets that we see today?
 In what stellar and